'Whale ballet': Video shows 3 humpbacks jump in unison, a birthday surprise for man and daughters

 “A triple breach is unheard of and a synchronized triple breach is even rarer,” he said.
 “It’s once in a lifetime.
 Just very fortunate.
 I feel God shined down on me to allow me to to capture that.”

-To add to the thrill, seconds after the three whales breached and twisted together, a juvenile whale did the same thing.
-Whale experts have told him the aerial maneuvers may have been an attempt to remove parasites or aid digestion.
+To add to the thrill, seconds after the three whales breached and twisted through the air, a juvenile whale did the same thing.
+Whale experts later told Addie that the aerial maneuvers may have been an attempt to remove parasites or aid digestion.

 Those same experts also know how rare the spectacle was.

-“Even some of the whale experts that have reached out to me, they’re all jealous because they’ve never seen it," he said.
+“Even some of the whale experts that have reached out to me, they’re all jealous because they’ve never seen it," Addie said.